-1) Thread guide plate

-Pass the thread under the thread guide plate.

-Thread guide cover

-Pass the thread behind the thread guide cover when threading the upper thread.

-Spool pin

-Place a spool of thread on the spool pin.

-(4) Bobbin winding thread guide and pretension disk Pass the thread under this thread guide and around the pretension disk when winding the bobbin thread.

-(5) Top cover

-Open the top cover to place the spool of thread on the spool pin.

-6 Bobbin winder

-Use the bobbin winder when winding the bobbin.

-7 Operation panel

-Use for stitch selection and various stitch functions. (page 12)

-(8) Knee lifter mounting slot

-Insert the knee lifter into the knee lifter mounting slot.

-Operation buttons and sewing speed controller Use these buttons and the slide to operate the sewing machine. (page 11)
+- (1) Thread guide plate - Pass the thread under the thread guide plate. - Thread guide cover - Pass the thread behind the thread guide cover when threading the upper thread. - Spool pin - Place a spool of thread on the spool pin. - (4) Bobbin winding thread guide and pretension disk Pass the thread under this thread guide and around the pretension disk when winding the bobbin thread. - (5) Top cover - Open the top cover to place the spool of thread on the spool pin. - 6 Bobbin winder - Use the bobbin winder when winding the bobbin. - 7 Operation panel - Use for stitch selection and various stitch functions. (page 12) - 8 Knee lifter mounting slot - Insert the knee lifter into the knee lifter mounting slot. - Operation buttons and sewing speed controller Use these buttons and the slide to operate the sewing machine. (page 11)

-(10) Flat bed attachment with accessory compartment

-Store presser feet and bobbins in the accessory compartment of the flat bed attachment.
+(1) Flat bed attachment with accessory compartment Store presser feet and bobbins in the accessory compartment of the flat bed attachment.
 When sewing cylindrical pieces, remove the flat bed attachment.

-(1) Thread cutter

-Pass the threads through the thread cutter to cut them.

-12 Needle threader lever

-Use the needle threader to thread the needle.

-Thread take-up lever check window

-Look through the window to check the position of the take-up lever.
+- (1) Thread cutter - Pass the threads through the thread cutter to cut them. - Needle threader lever - Use the needle threader to thread the needle. - Thread take-up lever check window Look through the window to check the position of the take-up lever.

-Thread tension dial

-Use the thread tension dial to adjust the tension of the upper thread.